msgoat/codebuild-cbe-iac/README.md

-# codebuild-cbe-k8s
+# codebuild-cbe-iac

-Custom build environment for AWS CodeBuild with Java, Maven, Docker, kubectl, helm packaged as Docker image.
+Docker image providing a custom build environment for AWS CodeBuild with Terraform, Terragrunt, Packer, kubectl and helm.

 ## Release Information